masala/masala-parser/documentation/parser-core-functions.md

 ### map(f)

 * difficulty : 0
-* Change the value of the monoid
+* Change the value of the response

 ```js